Principles of Responsible Management Education

 Topics such as corporate governance, corporate responsibility and sustainability have traditionally had an important role in the Amsterdam Business School’s educational programmes, research endeavours, engagement with a wide range of stakeholders and every day operations.
 We are proud of the progress we have made in all these fronts.
 Ethics, responsibility and sustainability themes are fairly integrated in our teaching programmes, with several specialised courses available for deeper knowledge.

 The large number of scholars focusing or interested in these topics makes Amsterdam a hub for relevant research talent.
 Furthermore, our business school engages in a range of partnerships in this area, with the aim to link to emerging technological developments such as big data.
 We have signed up to the Principles for Responsible Management Education, an initiative that aims to inspire and champion responsible management education, research and thought leadership globally.
-With regard to ethics, integrity and sustainability, our approach is embedded in the generic policies and procedures adopted at the level of the university, sometimes as part of national agreements.

 Academy of Business in Society

 The Academy of Business in Society (ABIS), is a network of global companies and leading business schools committed to mainstreaming sustainable enterprise in business and policy research, executive learning and management education.

 The Global Reporting Initiative (GRI) is an international multi-stakeholder organisation that promotes the use of sustainability reporting as a way for organisations to become more sustainable and contribute to sustainable development.

 The Network for Business Sustainability connects international academic experts and business leaders through research.
 Its community brings together business schools from around the world with an interest in corporate social responsibility and a belief in the value of research-based practice and practice-based research.

 Partnerships Resource Centre